devopsarr/readarr-go/readarr/docs/NamingConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1ConfigNamingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetNamingConfigRequest struct via the builder pattern

 ### Return type